ThomasBiede/tum-lecture-notes/QuantumComputing/chapters/03_multiple_qubit.typ

 $

-#bs.info([
+#bs.question([
   _What happens if we measure one qubit of a two qubit state?_
   Say we measure the first qubit then we obtain the following:

 - $0$ with probability $|alpha_(00)|^(2) + |alpha_(01)|^(2)$
 - $1$ with probability $|alpha_(10)|^(2) + |alpha_(11)|^(2)$